How to Have Good Conversations

 - Tacit knowledge (lived experience) can be hard to articulate.
 Listening well and asking questions can help elucidate it.

-Speaking in Conversations
+Speaking

 - Speaking is not the same as communicating.
 If the message you intend is not received, you are speaking without communicating.
 Take responsibility to communicate effectively.